soctkoren/PrimeNumMultiplication/README.md

 * Node v6.3.1

-install dependencies `npm install` install cli globally `npm install -g`
+install dependencies `npm install` install cli globally `sudo npm install -g`

 ## Running

 After you have installed the global cli command, which is `run-table` type the command with `n` prime table you want

+NOTE: if you don't want to globally install the command you can run replace `run-table n` with `Node run.js n`

 e.g